-In the history of Major League Baseball, only 27 players (a total of 30 times) have homered in six straight games, the most recent of whom was Giancarlo Stanton in 2017.
+In the history of Major League Baseball, only 28 players (a total of 31 times) have homered in six straight games, the most recent of whom is Matt Carpenter.
 How difficult is it to go deep in six straight?
 There have been many more 30-game hitting streaks, four-strikeout innings and six-hit games.
 There have even been more perfect games.

 As impressive as it is to homer in six straight games, that's still two shy of the record.
 Only six players have gone deep in as many as seven consecutive games, including three who share the record of eight.
 Here's a breakdown of those remarkable streaks: